spurcell/docs/docs/control.md

 #### Iteration

-Indefinite iteration is supported with `while` and again, no parens are required in the predicate.
+Indefinite iteration is supported with `while` and again, no parentheses are required in the predicate.

 ```
 while x < 10 {

     // this block executes 10 times